medbenmakhlouf/medbenmakhlouf/README.md

 Python, Django Framework, Angular, Ionic, Capacitor, Docker and Aws ECS

 ⚡ **Fun fact:**
-I love sharing Angular insights with the developer community and enjoy discovering new, efficient ways to create user-friendly applications.
-Outside of coding, you might find me exploring the beautiful landscapes of France!
+I love sharing Angular insights with the developers community and enjoy discovering new and efficient ways to create user-friendly applications.
+Outside of coding, you might find me exploring the beautiful landscapes of the World!

 📝 I regulary write articles on https://medium.com/@medbenmakhlouf

 ### ✨ Community Contributions
 I’m actively engaged in open-source and tech communities:

-- **[PrimeNG](https://primeng.org/)**: Contributing to component improvements, leveraging the latest Angular features for optimized UI components.
+- **[PrimeNG](https://primeng.org/)**: Contributing to component improvements and leveraging the latest Angular features for optimized UI components.
-- **[Django Jazzband](https://github.com/jazzband)**: Collaborating with the community to enhance and maintain Django libraries, helping provide high-quality tools for Django developers.
+- **[Django Jazzband](https://github.com/jazzband)**: Collaborating with the community to enhance and maintain Django libraries while also helping provide high-quality tools for Django developers.

 I’m always eager to connect with fellow developers and share insights, so feel free to reach out!